WP-Autoplugin/mockomatic/README.md

 - WordPress 6.0+
 - PHP 7.4+
 - API keys for any providers you plan to use (OpenAI, Google Gemini, Replicate)
-- Media uploads enabled if you plan to generate featured images

 ## Supported AI Models